tonywagner/plugin.video.mlb/README.md

 3. Python (3.11.7 or newer) with the "requests" module installed
    * [Download and install Python 3](https://www.python.org/downloads/) if you don't have it already
-   * Install the Python "requests" module like `pip install requests` or `pip3 install requests`
+   * Install the Python "requests" module like `pip3 install requests`
    * [Download and unzip the [latest release ZIP file](https://github.com/tonywagner/plugin.video.mlbserver/releases/latest/download/plugin.video.mlbserver.zip)
-   * Run the service script like `python plugin.video.mlbserver/service.py` or `python3 plugin.video.mlbserver/service.py`
+   * Run the service script like `python3 plugin.video.mlbserver/service.py`

 # Usage

 Once installed, open any web browser on your network and navigate to http://IP-ADDRESS:5714 (using the IP address of the device running Kodi or the Python script).

 If you installed within Kodi, you can access it within the Addons section of Kodi too.

-# Notes

-Intended as a replacement for [mlbserver](https://github.com/tonywagner/mlbserver)